dgodyna/bazel-playground/docs/steps/3_create_docker_packaging.md

 To support docker packaging following [rules](https://github.com/bazelbuild/rules_docker) should be added.
 It'll allow building, pulling and pushing Docker/OCI images.

-To add this repository rules add following to `WORKSPACE.bazel`:
+To add this repository rules add following to `WORKSPACE`:

 ```
 http_archive(